 - 8 oz Guinness draught stout

-- 2 tablespoon vegan butter (optional, but very, very nice)
+- 2 tablespoons vegan butter (optional, but very, very nice)

 Instructions